meadowsys/fimd/README.md

 ## dependencies

 A javascript runtime and a js package manager.
 When in doubt, install [node.js](https://nodejs.org), and npm comes bundled with node.js.
-This package will officially supported latest node 18 and later major versions.
+This package will officially support latest node 18 and later major versions.

 ## install